kubevirt/containerized-data-importer/hack/README.md

     >
     > Set `KUBECTL` rather than using `-kubectl-path`
 - `WHAT`: Path to the package to test.
 Default is `./pkg/... ./cmd/...` for unit tests and `./test/...` for functional tests.
 - `RELREF`: Required by release-description.
 Must be a commit or tag.
-Should be newer than .
+Should be newer than `PREREF`.
 - `PREREF`: Required by release-description.
 Must also be a commit or tag.
-Should be older than .
+Should be older than `RELREF`.

 #### Execute Standard Environment Functional Tests